twolfson/twolfson.com/articles/retina-sprites-are-here.md

 [grunt-newer]: https://github.com/tschaub/grunt-newer

 The `retinaSrcFilter` is how we tell apart normal images from retina images.
-This filter is intended to match filepaths of retina images only.
+This is an array of globs/filepaths like `src`.
+It is intended to match filepaths of retina images only.

 ```js
 retinaSrcFilter: ['*-2x.png'],
 ```

-The `dest` and `retinaDest` parameters indicate where our normal and retina spritesheets should be saved to respectfully.
+The `dest` and `retinaDest` parameters are filepaths to where our normal and retina spritesheets should be saved to respectfully.

 ```js
 dest: 'dist/spritesheet.png',
 retinaDest: 'dist/spritesheet-2x.png',
 ```

-The `destCss` parameter indiciates where to save our spritesheet variables/mixins.
-When being used for a retina task, this will include normal sprites, retina sprites, and their groupings.
+The `destCss` parameter is a filepath to where we save our spritesheet variables/mixins.
+When being used for a retina task this will include normal sprites, retina sprites, and their groupings.

 ```js
 destCss: 'sprites.scss'